Horniman Circle Gardens: History

-The building was begun in 1821 and not completed for twelve years.
-In 1842, the area had been just a dump of coconut shells and debris.
+During the Bombay Hurricane of 1837, the Green was submerged by waist deep water.

 The Police Commissioner, Charles Forjett, thought of converting the Green into a circle surrounded by buildings.
 He was supported by governors Lord Elphinstone and Sir Bartle Frère.
 The garden was planned in 1869 and completed in 1872 with well laid out walkways and trees planted all around.
 An ornamental fountain was placed in the centre, but it was replaced by a modern art deco iron pipes design.

-The park was a favourite social venue of the Parsi community.
-In the pre-independence era, a band used to perform there every evening.
+The new circle was built north of the previous Bombay Green, aligned with the Town Hall and the Churchgate Street.

-The Asiatic Society of Mumbai overlooks the Horniman Circle Gardens and the Reserve Bank of India.
-Close by, in Nariman Street is St. Thomas Cathedral, the first Anglican church in Mumbai, completed in 1718.
+The Asiatic Society of Mumbai building (Town Hall) overlooks the Horniman Circle Gardens and the Reserve Bank of India.
+Close by, in Nariman Street lies the St. Thomas Cathedral, the first Anglican church in Mumbai, completed in 1718.

 Events

 Horniman Circle hosts the annual Sufi and mystic music festival, Ruhaniyat.
 It is also one of the venues of the Kala Ghoda Arts Festival when several music and dance concerts are held at the park.